INCATools/obographviz/README.md

 ## Stylesheets

-Can be passed using `-s`
+In the API can be passed using `styleMap`.
+On the command line, by using either `-s` (to pass a JSON file) or `-S` (to pass stringified JSON object directly on command line)

+E.g.

 ```
-./bin/og2dot.js -c is_a tests/simple-og.json > test.dot
+./bin/og2dot.js -s examples/example-style.json -c is_a tests/simple-og.json > test.dot
 ```

-### Rendering aboxes with anonymous nodes
+## Rendering anonymous and pseudo-anonymous individuals

 E.g. LEGO models